voxels/voxels.github.io/_posts/2022-09-13-creating-a-youtube-vr-video-in-unreal.markdown

 I have been setting up an environment that I can render into Youtube VR from Unreal.
 In order to get something that is representative of a high fidelity environment, I first took time to create a landscape, paint it with blended layers, and add assets and textures downloaded from Quixel.

+### Tldr:

+I made this landscape for the Oculus and Youtube in 4k and VR:

+{% include youtubePlayer.html id="PoAqnRDY94U" %}

 <!--break-->

 One preceding exploration included how to use Cesium to create a path over a landscape and animate the camera using a mouse generated heading in Unreal's Sequencer.
 I tried exporting this video to 8K at 60fps, but Youtube did not recognize my source material even though I tried converting the file to Youtube's preferred format, webM.
 My next step is to try exporting image sequences and using Premier Pro to render the file instead of Unreal.